zfengharvard/bandit-sponsored-search/README.md

 # Learning to Bid without Knowing your Value

-Code for reproducing experimental results from our paper: \<place link to paper here once all results are ready\>
+Code for reproducing experimental results from our paper: https://arxiv.org/pdf/1711.01333.pdf.

 ### Prerequisites